phalcon-orphanage/docs/en/reference/views.rst

     }

 View Environment
 ----------------
-Every view executed is included inside a instance so you can have access to its environmentallowing getting useful information you can apply in your own developments.
+Every view executed is included inside a instance so you can have access to its environment allowing getting useful information you can apply in your own developments.

 The following example shows how to write a Jquery `ajax request <http://api.jquery.com/jQuery.ajax/>`_ using an url with the framework conventions.
 The method url is called from a $this instance that makesreference to a Phalcon_View object: